-Many schools have closed due to COVID-19, and more will likely follow suit.
-As a result, adults are dealing with a host of new stressors, including the sudden challenge of keeping their kids engaged during the day.
+Many schools are virtual due to the COVID-19 pandemic, and as a result adults are dealing with a host of new stressors, including the challenge of keeping their kids engaged during the day.

 We have searched for resources that will help parents during this time.
 The CDC has a webpage dedicated to the most up-to-date information about COVID-19.
 And ADDitude Magazine recently published a great article about how to talk to kids about the virus with special tips for kids with anxiety.

 Kids need structure (especially ADHD kids) and we know that creating a schedule can make a big difference in keeping everyone’s relative sanity.
-Fortunately, there are free, educational resources available online to help you.
-Here’s a list that you can work into your child’s “learn from home” schedule until they are able to go back to school.
+Fortunately, there are free, educational resources available online to help your child study and succeed this year.
+Here’s a list that you can work into your child’s virtual learning schedule:

 - Khan Academy — Personalized, self-paced learning for all grade levels and all subjects.

-- PBS LearningMedia — Lesson plans, videos and games.
+- PBS LearningMedia — Lesson plans and videos.

 - TEDEd — Turns teacher lessons into animated videos for students.

-- BrainPOP – Access to animated interactive lessons, quizzes, and games for students whose schools are closed due to COVID-19.
+- BrainPOP — 30 days of free access to animated interactive lessons, quizzes, and games.

 - Prodigy — Math games.

-- The New York Public Library – To gain access to over 300,000 e-books, download the free e-reader app, SimplyE, available for iPhone or Android.
+- The New York Public Library — Gain access to over 300,000 e-books by downloading the free e-reader app, SimplyE, available for iPhone or Android.

 - No Red Ink — Writing and grammar practice.